 Heather Flanagan is a Lead Editor at OpenID Foundation.

-Also the owner of Spherical Cow Consulting, Heather is an experienced technical writer who also has experience in project management and management consulting.
+Also, the owner of Spherical Cow Consulting, Heather, is an experienced technical writer with project management and management consulting experience.

-She believes one of the biggest challenges of technical writing in the future involves taking shortcuts using AI.
-She thinks that while AI may help in the development of the text, a lack of actual reviewing may be the real issue.
+She believes one of the biggest challenges of technical writing in the future will be taking shortcuts with AI.
+She thinks that while AI may help develop the text, a lack of actual review may be the real issue.

 “Even where a tech writer is involved, the developers and architects are not reviewing the content or providing enough detail.”

-That’s why there’s always a need for human writers, as someone needs to be there to review the content, ensuring its relevance, accuracy, and style.
+That’s why there’s always a need for human writers.
+Someone needs to review the content to ensure its relevance, accuracy, and style.

 “AI is not going to get it right all the time, and you can’t predict when and how it’s going to get things wrong.
 It always needs review.”

 Heather says that there may be things that AI is better at, such as API documentation.
-However, things like describing new technologies are something that always requires human input.
+However, describing new technologies is something that always requires human input.

-While AI is unable to replace human writers as a whole, it’s still a valuable tool to make processes more efficient.
+While AI can’t replace human writers in its entirety, it’s still a valuable tool for making processes more efficient.

 “AI cannot replace everything a tech writer does, and there are areas where AI can’t really help at all beyond grammar checking.”